HaydenS3/personal-website/content/blog/control-board-code-23.md

 This approach was chosen for its space efficiency and ability to debounce digital inputs.

-Analog inputs use a rolling average filter.
+Analog inputs use a rolling average filter and are sampled at a 12 bit resolution.

 The sample rate of the system is unknown.